mumair01/GailBot-2019/README.md

 * pip3 install -r requirements.txt

 6. Create an account with IBM so you can use Watson's speech-to-text service:
-* You can sign up for a trial account here: console.bluemix.net/catalog/services/speech-to-text
+* You can sign up for a trial account [here](console.bluemix.net/catalog/services/speech-to-text)
 * **Note**: Your IBM Bluemix username and password is required to establish a connection with Watson's Speech to Text service.
 Once you have registered you can find your credentials here: https://console.us-east.bluemix.net/developer/watson/existing-services
 * For transcription pricing details see https://www.ibm.com/cloud/watson-speech-to-text/pricing